dsoprea/GDriveFS/README.txt

 UPDATE:

-This project is under active development, but should now be functionally complete, except for a couple of bugs that I'm presently working on.
+This project is under active development, but should now be mostly functionally complete (less a couple of more minor FUSE calls).
 I could use some help in testing it.

 Design goals: